JarvisAPI/Pi-RTOS/README.md

 ## [Subtask A] Partitioned EDF
-The complexity in partitioned approaches to task scheduling comes from the hardness of the task partitioning part (the "spatial" dimension), since this is essentially a bin-packing problem (([Wiki](https://en.wikipedia.org/wiki/Bin_packing_problem))) and bin-packing is NP-Complete in the strong sense.
-In the bin-packing problem, a list of real numbers in (0,1] is to be packed into a minimal number of bins, each of which holds a total of at most 1.
+The complexity in partitioned approaches to task scheduling comes from the hardness of the task partitioning part (the "spatial" dimension), since this is essentially a bin-packing problem ([Wiki](https://en.wikipedia.org/wiki/Bin_packing_problem)) and bin-packing is NP-Complete in the strong sense.
+In the bin-packing problem, a list of real numbers in $`(0,1]`$ is to be packed into the minimum number of bins, each of which holding a total of at most 1.
 The latter describes the _optimization_ version of bin-packing.
 The task partitioning problem is actually equivalent to the _decision_ version of the bin-packing problem, which reads
-> Given a list of real numbers in (0,1] and _m_ bins each having capacity 1, is there a packing of the list into the _m_ bins such that the capacity of each bin is not exceeded?
+> Given a list of real numbers in $`(0,1]`$ and $`m`$ bins each having capacity 1, is there a packing of the list into the $`m`$ bins such that the capacity of each bin is not exceeded?

 Since exact solutions to the task partitioning problem are computationally intractable (unless P = NP), our best